KarthikRaja1388/developer-documentation/docs/4.x/heatmap-session-recording/reference.md

 Allows you to completely disable the tracking of any Heatmap or Session Recording data.
 This is useful if you for example manage multiple websites in your Piwik and there are some websites where you do not want to track any such activities.
 It is recommended to call this method as early in your tracking code as possible or during the `matomoHeatmapSessionRecordingAsyncInit` method.
+[How to disable and enable Heatmap and Session recording?](https://matomo.org/faq/heatmap-session-recording/faq_25413/)

 ### `enable()`